indico/indico/doc/guides/PaperReviewingGuides/PaperReviewingAuthors/PaperReviewingAuthors.rst

        |image2|

-   By clicking on the name you can access the specific information to the contribution.
+   By clicking on the name you can access the specific information for the contribution.

 How to submit the material for the contribution
 -----------------------------------------------

- * The next step will be to submit your materilas.
-You can do it by clicking on hte contributions's name.
+ * The next step will be to submit your material.
+You can do this by clicking on the contribution name.
    Use ``Add Material`` link, next to ``Reviewing materials``.
-Here you must add the materials to be reviewed.
+Here you must add the material to be reviewed.
-   Only the materials added in this section will be judged by the reviewing team.
+   Only the material added in this section will be judged by the reviewing team.

        |image3|

- * Choose the file/s/ for your contribution.
+ * Choose the file(s) for your contribution.
 You may add a description and convert your file to PDF format.
    After that click on ``Upload``.

        |image4|

        |image5|

-  * You will sent your added materials for reviewing only by clicking on the ``Send`` button.
+  * You can send your added material for reviewing only by clicking on the ``Send`` button.
-    By doing this you will "lock" your materials until the end of the revieiwng process.
+    By doing this you will "lock" your material until the end of the reviewing process.
-    You cannot add or remove material any more, except if you have made a mistake while sending.
+    You cannot add or remove material any more, unless you have made a mistake while sending.
 In this case, use the ``UNDO sending`` button.
     Now you see the ``Reviewing status`` of your contribution.

       |image6|

-  * The revieiwng process ends if the final judgement for your contribution is ``Accepted`` or ``Rejected``.
+  * The reviewing process ends when the final judgement for your contribution is ``Accepted`` or ``Rejected``.

      |image7|

-  * The revieiwng process will continue if the final judgement for your contribution is ``To be corrected``.
+  * The reviewing process will continue if the final judgement for your contribution is ``To be corrected``.
-    You will have to send again the materials, after correcting them.
+    You will have to send the material again, after correction.
 Then the reviewing process will start again.
-    You can see the ``Reviewing history`` after clicking on: ``Show history`` link.
+    You can see the ``Reviewing history`` after clicking on the ``Show history`` link.

      |image8|